 Priest:Bless God in the churches, the Lord, O you who are of Israel’s fountain.
 (Troparion)

 Glory to the Father, and to the Son, and to the Holy Spirit.

-Thou didst descend into the tomb, O Immortal / Thou didst destroy the power of death / In victory didst Thou arise, O Christ God / proclaiming rejoice to the myrrhbearing women // grating peace to Thy Apostles and bestowing resurrection on the fallen.
+Thou didst descend into the tomb, O Immortal / Thou didst destroy the power of death / In victory didst Thou arise, O Christ God, proclaiming: Rejoice to the myrrhbearing women //granting peace to Thy Apostles, and bestowing Resurrection on the fallen.

 Verses after the Epistle

 Thou didst arise and have mercy on Zion.

 The Lord looked down from heaven and saw all the sons of men.